ozan2003/cloakimg/README.md

 >
 > It is not recommended for use in critical systems.

-A command-line tool for hiding and extracting UTF-8 text/binary data in images using RGB LSB steganography.
+A command-line tool for hiding and extracting UTF-8 text/binary data into images using RGB LSB steganography.

 ## Features